fredbainbridge/voyagers/# Bags Tournament.md

 Pools can be filled as people arrive.
 When someone arrives they get put into the next open pool.
 Don't let people pick pools, place them into next available.  (you can always use judgement here)

-For pools F,G, and H (the last pools to fill) try to avoid having us end up with 1 extra person and all other pools filled.
+For pools F,G, and H (the last pools to fill) try to avoid ending up with 1 extra person and all other pools filled.
 If it happens it won't break anything, but having a 3 person pool and a 2 person pool as the final pools is preferrable than a 4 person pool and 1 person pool.

 ### When a team arrives: